shakacode/react_on_rails/README.md

 [![HoneyBadger](https://user-images.githubusercontent.com/1118459/114100696-63962a00-9860-11eb-8ac1-75ca02856d8e.png)](https://www.honeybadger.io/)
 [![StatusHero](https://user-images.githubusercontent.com/1118459/126868048-3fe64e54-4d6d-4066-9df2-8cf6fbaeb314.png)](https://statushero.com/)

-ShakaCode's favorite project tracking tool is [ClubHouse](https://clubhouse.io/).
-If you want to **try ClubHouse and get 2 months free beyond the 14-day trial period**, click [here to use ShakaCode's referral code](http://r.clbh.se/mvfoNeH).
+ShakaCode's favorite project tracking tool is [Shortcut](https://shortcut.com/).
+If you want to **try Shortcut and get 2 months free beyond the 14-day trial period**, click [here to use ShakaCode's referral code](http://r.clbh.se/mvfoNeH).
 We're participating in their awesome triple-sided referral program, which you can read about [here](https://clubhouse.io/referral/).
 By using our [referral code](http://r.clbh.se/mvfoNeH) you'll be supporting ShakaCode and, thus, React on Rails!

 Aloha and best wishes from Justin and the ShakaCode team!

 # Work with Us
-ShakaCode is **[hiring passionate software engineers](http://www.shakacode.com/career)** to work on our projects, including [HiChee](https://hichee.com).
+ShakaCode is **[hiring passionate software engineers](http://www.shakacode.com/career)** to work on our projects, including [HiChee](https://hichee.com)!

 # License